Methodology

 Rising contributors

 The rising contributor board is derived from current contributor snapshots.
 It weights public commits, pull requests, and repositories against follower count to surface under-discovered active contributors.
+Contributor commit inputs use the same burst-adjusted signal as the main boards when an anomaly cap is applied.

 Momentum map